Kotlin/dokka/docs/topics/runners/cli.md

 By default, the `dokka-base` artifact contains the [HTML](html.md) output format only.

-All other output formats come as [Dokka plugins](dokka_plugins.md).
+All other output formats are implemented as [Dokka plugins](dokka_plugins.md).
 In order to use them, you have to put them on the plugins classpath.

 For example, if you want to generate documentation in the experimental [GFM](markdown.md#gfm) output format, you need to download and